ngraczykowski/iris-root/etl-pipeline/README.md

 # ETL pipeline

 Generic project that help Data Scientists in analyze of the Client's data as well as Developers in creation of fast and scalable architecture of microservices.

+# MVP

+Please go with the following xx